gregor-fausto/clarkiaSeedBanks/library/dataProcessingWorkflow.md

 now a copy of those in the shared Dropbox folder.
 For the time being, the copy of the files remains outside of the folder that gets updated on Git.

+Data for seed pots was shared via email on 04/11/2020 as `seed_pot_data_updated.xlsx`.

+Updated data on survivorship and fruiting plants was shared via email on 05/13/2018 as `Survivorship & Fecundity_06-18vers2.xls`.
+This contains data through seedling counts in 2018.

 Additional changes: